Riverstallions-99/SG_Tech504_python/learn_linux/linux-cli-tasks.md

 - Piping is unidirectional, they move from left to right

 How is piping different to redirection using > or >>?
-- Piping takes output from one command into another, redirection takes the output and gives it to a file/script
+- Piping takes output (stdout) from one command into another, redirection takes the output and gives it to a file/script

 What character is used for piping?
 - `|`